OBSLabs/etl/README.md

 Virool ETL is an approach of threading state through sequence of stateless data transformation operations.
+It provides a lightweight DSL (>100 lines of code) and the result code is absolutely linear and easy to understand.

 Designed with a regard to:
 * Single Responsiblity.
 Workflows and steps have one responsibility.